MikeHughesKent/PyFibreBundle/docs/source/functions.rst

 The pybundle class implements most of the functionality of the package and is the preferred approach for most applications.

-PyFibreBundle uses numpy arrays as images throughout, wherever 'image' is specified this refers to a 2D numpy array.
+PyFibreBundle uses numpy arrays as images throughout, wherever 'image' is specified this refers to a 2D (monochrome) or 3D (colour) numpy array.
+For colour images, the colour channels are along the third axis.
+There can be as many colour channels as needed.

 ^^^^^^^^^^^^^^